icculp/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 ## 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
 Write a script that displays the result of BREATH to the power LOVE
+## 11. There are 10 types of people in the world -- Those who understand binary, and those who don't
+Write a script that converts a number from base 2 to base 10.